State Tax Addback- If Itemizing on Federal Return (auto completed in return)

 - Bonus Depreciation- Add back the difference between Bonus depreciation and regular depreciation

-- Contributions to Exceptional C
+- Contributions to Exceptional SC deducted on the federal return

-- Child Care Program Donations to a nonprofit corporation
+- Child Care Program Donations to a nonprofit corporation deducted on the federal return

-- Contributions used to claim a credit for Community Development Credit, Industry Partnership Fund Credit, Credit for Child Care Program
+- Contributions used to claim a credit for Community Development Credit, Industry Partnership Fund Credit, Credit for Child Care Program deducted on the federal return

 - Federal NOL when claiming a larger amount than for state purposes